Back to Insights

 Are hospital prices really public?

 Yes.
-Since January 2021, the CMS Hospital Price Transparency Rule requires all US hospitals to publish machine-readable files containing negotiated rates for every service and every insurance plan.
-Since July 2022, the Transparency in Coverage Rule also requires insurers to publish their negotiated rates.
-The data exists — but it's buried in massive JSON and CSV files that weren't designed for patients to read.
+Since January 2021, the CMS Hospital Price Transparency Rule has required all US hospitals to publish machine-readable files with negotiated rates for every service and every insurance plan.
+Since July 2022, the Transparency in Coverage Rule has required insurers to publish their negotiated rates too.
+The data exists.
+It's just buried in massive JSON and CSV files that were never meant for a patient to read.

 Why do hospital prices vary so much for the same procedure?

-Hospital prices vary because every insurer negotiates independently with every hospital, and there's no standard benchmark.
-An MRI can cost $400 at one facility and $4,200 at another in the same city — same machine, same radiologist read.
-Factors include hospital system bargaining power, local market concentration, whether the facility is for-profit or nonprofit, and historical pricing that was never renegotiated.
+Every insurer negotiates independently with every hospital, and there's no standard benchmark to anchor any of it.
+An MRI can cost $400 at one facility and $4,200 at another in the same city.
+Same machine, same radiologist reading the scan.
+What moves the number is hospital system bargaining power, how concentrated the local market is, whether the facility is for-profit or nonprofit, and old pricing that simply never got renegotiated.

 What is HospitalCost.com?

-HospitalCost.com is an independent hospital price transparency database covering Virginia and North Carolina.
-It joins multiple federal data sources — pricing, quality, safety, and financial assistance — into a single facility-level view so patients can compare hospitals before choosing.
-The site is free with no email gate, and includes downloadable reports for specific procedures.
+HospitalCost.com is an independent hospital price transparency tool covering Virginia and North Carolina.
+It joins federal pricing, quality, safety, and financial assistance data into one facility-level view, so a patient can actually compare hospitals before choosing one.
+It's free, no email gate, and it includes downloadable reports for specific procedures.

 Subscribe to the Newsletter